hmeng/the-gen-z-catechism/chapters/post-29.md

 ---
-layout: default
+layout: chapter
-title: "Post 29"
+title: "Post #29: Is there hope for us?"
 ---
 # Post #29: Is there hope for us?